scvolabs/scvolabs-website/_posts/2015-05-22-welcome-to-the-scrum.md

 image: img_1521.jpg
 ---

 The driving ambition for [SCVO Labs](http://labs.scvo.org.uk/) is to bring [platform thinking](http://www.wired.com/2014/01/platform-thinking-approach-innovation/) to bear on people's engagement with civil society and good causes in Scotland.
 But on the way there we're also testing out new ways of working for an organisation like [SCVO](http://www.scvo.org.uk).
-In particular, we're embracing an agile approach for getting stuff done.
+In particular, we're embracing an agile approach to getting stuff done.

 As far as I can make out, for a lot of people agile means one of two things: